ThomasMBury/thomasbury.net/README.md

 Inspired by Matteo Courthoud's [website](https://matteocourthoud.github.io/) and Medium [article](https://medium.com/@matteo.courthoud/how-to-make-a-personal-website-with-hugo-f94ccb26e464).

-Feel free to star, clone and modify the repository for your own site.
+Feel free to fork and modify the repository for your own site.